HirotoShioi/whisperer-ai/README.md

 ## How does it work?

-SafeTalk utilizes the `pglite` library to store all data locally in IndexedDB.
+Whisperer utilizes the `pglite` library to store all data locally in IndexedDB.
 This approach ensures that no data ever leaves the user's device, maintaining privacy and security.
-Additionally, `pglite` supports the `pgvector` extension, allowing SafeTalk to implement Retrieval-Augmented Generation (RAG) by leveraging embeddings for more accurate and context-aware AI interactions.
+Additionally, `pglite` supports the `pgvector` extension, allowing Whisperer to implement Retrieval-Augmented Generation (RAG) by leveraging embeddings for more accurate and context-aware AI interactions.

 ## Tech Stack